realsurya/KinKit/README.md

 - MRP to DCM
 - EP to DCM

-Check `demo.ipynb` for a demonstration of the provided functions.
+Check `demo.ipynb` for a demonstration of provided functions.